joshprk/libobs-rs/libobs-wrapper/README.md

 ### Memory Leaks

-The library handles most memory management automatically, but you should:
-1. Properly drop or release OBS resources when done with them
-2. Avoid resetting the OBS context repeatedly as this can cause small memory leaks (due to an OBS limitation)
+The library handles most memory management automatically, but you should avoid resetting the OBS context repeatedly as this can cause small memory leaks (due to an OBS limitation).
+Also notice that dropping Obs structs leads to a blocking call to the runtime.

 ## License